DevAgnihotri/MCA_Sem_2/WEB TECH/WEB TECH 5.md

 ## Spring Boot Overview

 Spring Boot is a framework built on top of the Spring Framework that simplifies the process of building stand-alone, production-grade Spring applications.
-It provides defaults for code and configuration, reducing boilerplate and setup time.
+It provides defaults for code and configuration, reducing boilerplate and setup time.The main goal of Spring Boot is to reduce, development, unit test, and integration test time and in Spring Boot, there is no requirement for XML configuration allowing developers to focus more on writing code for their applications.It facilitates Rapid Application Development (RAD) capabilities.

 ---